heheleo/algo25/content/Study Design.md

 ## AOS2: Advanced algorithm design
 Key knowledge
 - the binary search algorithm
-- divide and conquer algorithms that have linear time divide and merge steps, including [[Merge sort]] and [[Quick sort]]
+- divide and conquer algorithms that have linear time divide and merge steps, including [[Merge sort|merge sort]] and [[Quick sort|quick sort]]
-- [[dynamic programming]] algorithms that require no more than a single dimension array for storage, including the Fibonacci numbers and change-making problem
+- [[Dynamic programming]] algorithms that require no more than a single dimension array for storage, including the Fibonacci numbers and change-making problem
 - tree search by backtracking and its applications
 - the application of [[heuristics]] and randomised search to overcoming the soft [[Limits of Computability|limits of computation]], including the limitations of these methods
 - [[hill climbing]] on heuristic functions, the A* algorithm and the simulated annealing algorithm